ellierewind/AHK/README.md

 ### Broken Keys Rebinding

 As a personal use case, my current keyboard has the `; / :` key broken.
-I rebinded it to different key, in this case I used the `\` key.
+I rebinded it to a different key, in this case, I used the `\` key.
 Since this is a personal use case, you can easily comment out or remove that in `Host.ahk` by finding `Royal Kludge Keyboard Broken Keys Reassign` section.

 ### Custom G604 Binds